All Episodes

 Racist, sexist, bigot, homophobe.

-And so when Rove plays to those people, why he's dividing the country, and he's turning those people of horrible values into a majority that's just damaging liberalism in America and so forth and so on.
+And so when Rove plays to those people, why he's dividing the country and he's turning those people of horrible values into a majority that's just damaging liberalism in America and so forth and so on.

-So it's it's all here.
+So it's all here.

 And of course, Bush is a blithering idiot.

-Intellectually incurious, draft-averse, naughty playboy in a flight jacket with chewing tobacco in his back pocket.
+draft-averse, naughty playboy in a flight jacket with chewing tobacco in his back pocket.

 There's a caricature of Southern, and Moyers is from Texas, too, but this is the caricature here of Southerners.

-You Hayseed Hicks.
+You hayseed Hicks.

 He forgot to mention he missed his two front teeth.

-Here is um uh Moyers stayed with LBJ.
+Here is, yeah, Moyers stayed with LBJ.

-It was an LBJ hack.
+Moyers, I mean, it was an LBJ hack.

-Moyers is still is a Democrat hack.
+Moyers still is a Democrat hack.

 Here's the next bite.